scrapinghub/splash/docs/scripting-ref.rst

 exports.
 To make request content available to a Lua script set ``splash.request_body_enabled = true``.

-Note that request data in :ref:`splash-request-info` is not available in the callback :ref:`splash-on-response-headers` or in the request of the response returned by :ref:`splash-http-get` and :ref:`splash-http-post`.
+Note that request body in :ref:`splash-request-info` is not available in the callback :ref:`splash-on-response-headers` or in the request of the response returned by :ref:`splash-http-get` and :ref:`splash-http-post`.